respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 5. Press the `UPDATE` button on ReSpeaker Core V2 and connect its `OTG` port to your PC.

-6. Click `执行` to flash emmc, it takes about 10min.
-When it finish, reboot ReSpeaker Core V2 and that is ok.
+6. Click `执行` to flash emmc, this will take about 10 minutes.
+When finished, power on and off to reboot ReSpeaker Core V2.
 ![](/img/emmc-2.png)